 Additionally, you need to consider the FCDO advice.
 If the FCDO advises against travelling to a specific amber country, you’ll find it very difficult to get travel insurance.
 You also need to consider whether the country will allow you to enter.

 Later this summer, UK residents who are fully vaccinated won’t have to isolate when travelling from amber list countries, according to the government.
 No date has been announced.

 Can I take a holiday to countries on the red list?

 The government strongly advises against travel to red countries, except in ‘extreme circumstances’.
-You’ll need to pay for a 10-day stay at a government-managed quarantine hotel – that currently costs £1,750 for a single person.
+You’ll need to pay for a 10-day stay at a government-managed quarantine hotel on your return– that currently costs £2,285 for a single adult and £1,430 for a second adult.
 You’ll also have to pay for pre-departure testing and PCR testing on days two and eight.

 If you’re abroad when the country is added to the red list, you may need to pay for a flight home before the change takes place (with airfares likely to be very high).
 Alternatively, you could return as planned and pay for hotel quarantine.
 A good package holiday provider should offer to bring you home early, but check the terms and conditions before you book.

 Should a country’s status change to red before you go, you will likely be allowed to change the date/location or get a refund.
 But always check your tour operator’s T&Cs before you book.

 From 30 August, Thailand and Montenegro will be added to the red list.
 See the full list.